projectawakening/builder-examples/smart-assembly-scaffold/readme.md

    - **`VITE_GATEWAY_HTTP`**: The HTTP endpoint of a deployed World API instance (e.g., Nova or Stillness).
    - **`VITE_GATEWAY_WS`**: The WebSocket endpoint corresponding to `VITE_GATEWAY_HTTP`, enabling real-time data streams.

+With these variables set, you can view the dApp at `localhost:3000`.
+Make sure your wallet is connected to the Garnet chain to fully interact with the deployed contracts.

-With these variables set, the client UI can use Stash and the `useRecord` hook to fetch table data from your deployed contracts.
+The dApp uses Stash and the `useRecord` hook to fetch table data from your deployed contracts.
 Additionally, the World Explorer UI can be accessed to visually inspect states and updates in real time, streamlining your development and debugging workflows.

 ---

-## 🖥️ Client UI Overview
+## 🖥️ dApp Overview

-The client UI leverages MUD tooling (`@latticexyz`) and Eveworld tooling (`@eveworld`) to integrate with EVE Frontier’s in-game systems.
+The dApp leverages MUD tooling (`@latticexyz`) and Eveworld tooling (`@eveworld`) to integrate with EVE Frontier’s in-game systems.
 The UI dynamically updates as on-chain data changes, providing an immersive and real-time experience.

 With the environment variables set correctly and the right blockchain gateway URLs in place, you’ll be able to toggle states, inspect game entities, and interact directly with the contracts deployed via your chosen environment.